selsamman/amorphic-docs/_posts/2014-01-01-intro-setup-1.md

     }

 Which leads us to the final recommended pattern.
 Amorphic passes a third parameter to your exports.
-In your exports it passes in a uses  Keep your templates in individual files and *always* use the exports mixins pattern to populate them.
-You can optionally use the with statement to avoid redecaring them:
+In your main exports it passes the third parameter which is very similar to the getTemplate except that it ignores circular references rather than throwing an error.
+This allows you to reference all required templates without worrying about circular references.
+In the mixin export it also passes in a third parameter which is a flattened verion of your list of exports (requires) that has a property for each template.
+This allows you to use the with statement scope all templates.
+Therefore the recommended pattern is to define all your templates in the first pass and enrich them with properties using mixin in the second pass:

     // foo.js